Aayush518/Embedded-System-VHDL/src/Lab_LCM/README.md

+## Write code for a custom processor that calculates Least Common Multiple (LCM) of two numbers as a finite state machine.(2074,2072 regular)

 # LCM (Least Common Multiple)

 This repository contains VHDL code for computing the Least Common Multiple (LCM) of two input integers (`LCM`) and its corresponding testbench (`LCM_TB`).